mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

     List of templates to show on the left side of the title bar.

-    You can use one of the built-in templates:
+    You can use one of the built-in templates

-    :file:`search-button.html`
+    (ending with :file:`-button.html`):

+    :gh-template:`search-button.html`
         A button to show/hide the search field.

         .. note::